 Instructional materials must engage the physical and mental activity of students during the learning process.
-See Sections 1006.31(2)(e); 1006.34(2)(b), Florida Statutes.
+See ss.
+1006.31(2) and 1006.34(2)(b), F.S.

-Assignments: Instructional materials should include organized activities of periodic, frequent, short assignments that are logical extensions of content, goals, and objectives.
+Assignments: Instructional materials should include organized activities of periodic, frequent, short assignments that are logical extensions of content, goals and objectives.

 Student responses: Assignments should include questions and application activities during learning that give students opportunities to respond.
-Active participation of students can be accomplished in a variety of ways.
-For example, information and activities might require students to accomplish types of activities that include: respond orally or in writing; create visual representations (charts, graphs, diagrams, and illustrations); generate products; generate their own questions or examples; think of new situations for applying or extending what they learn; complete discovery activities; add details to big ideas or concepts from prior knowledge; form their own analogies and metaphors; practice lesson-related tasks, procedures, behaviors, or skills; and/or choose from a variety of activities.
+For example, information and activities might require students to accomplish types of activities with prompts such as: respond orally or in writing; create visual representations (charts, graphs, diagrams and illustrations); generate products; think of new situations for applying or extending what they learn; add details to big ideas or concepts from prior knowledge; form their own analogies and metaphors; practice lesson-related tasks and/or procedures.